Anthony-Nolan/Atlas/README_ManualTesting.md

   - Messages that contain algorithm request IDs not in the requests table will be ignored but will also be taken off the queue.
 4. [Optional] In case any match prediction results were not downloaded, and their service bus messages have been taken off the queue, invoke function `Exercise3_PromptDownloadOfMissingResults`; this will query the database for those requests that are missing results, and send off new messages to the `results` topic, thereby kicking off the above described results-download process.
 This requires that the results files are still on the blob storage container.

+### Exercise 4

+#### HLA Nomenclature Version
+One of the requirement of excercise 4 is that the data should be interpreted to v3.52.0 of the IMGT/HLA nomenclature.
+As newer versions of the database have been published and Atlas always runs matching at the latest available nomenclature version, the Atlas instance under test must be pointed to a different data source to force the use of v3.52.0.

+On the Atlas instance under test:
+  1. Point to a fork of the IMGT/HLA repository whose `Latest` branch is a snapshot of v3.52.0, via the Matching Algorithm functions app config setting: `HlaMetadataDictionary:HlaNomenclatureSourceUrl`.
+  2. Delete all rows from the data refresh history table ("shared db" > `MatchingAlgorithmPersistent.DataRefreshHistory`), if any present.
+  3. Delete all rows from the shared db `Donors.Donors` table, if any present.
+  4. Import a single, valid donor update in `Full` mode (the HLA profile doesn't matter as this donor will eventually be deleted).
+  5. Initiate a data refresh job.

+The end result should be:
+  - The last row in data refresh table should show that the active db is on version "3520".
+  - The HMD should have a newly generated copy of version 3520.
+  - There should be a single donor in the `Donors` table of the active matching db.

+#### HF Set Upload
+- The collection of HF set files provided with exercise 4 should be uploaded to the target Atlas installation.
+- The folder `\MiscTestingAndDebuggingResources\ManualTesting\MatchPredictionValidation\exercise4\` contains a script that converts the delimited HF set files to the required JSON schema.
+- The script includes a step to convert a subset of HLA values to their equivalent small g group and merge any resulting haplotype duplicates.

+#### Export Test Donors to Atlas
+Test donors need to be exported to the Atlas instance before search requests can be run.

+- Launch the local functions app and call the http function: `PrepareAtlasDonorStores`.
+  - This takes in the ID of a completed test harness (see Swagger UI for request model).
+  - The request will take several minutes to complete as it involves the following steps:
+    1. Wipe the remote donor import donor store.
+    2. Re-populate it with test donors.
+    3. Force a data refresh on the matching algorithm.
+  - Ensure the following settings have been overriden in `local.settings.json` with values for the remote environment:
+      `DataRefresh:RequestUrl`, `DataRefresh:CompletionTopicSubscription`, and `DonorImport:Sql`.
+- As data refresh is a long-running process, a servicebus-triggered function, `HandleDataRefreshCompletion`, is used to determine when data refresh has actually completed.
+  - The local verification functions app should be left running to allow the triggering of `HandleDataRefreshCompletion`.
+  - On receipt of a new job completion message, the appropriate export record is updated with data refresh details, including whether the job succeeded or failed - a failure should prompt further investigation before re-attempting export.
+- Make sure to check support alerts and AI logs for info on single donor processing failures.
+- If the `PrepareAtlasDonorStores` function complains about an incomplete test donor export record, try the following:
+  - Check whether a data refresh is still in progress; if so, leave the local functions app running so it can detect the job completion message and update the open export record.
+  - If the data refresh job failed, then manually delete the open export record from the local database, and start the export from scratch.

 ## Match Prediction Verification using simulated data
 Verification is the validation of match prediction using patient and donor data that has been simulated from a given HLA haplotype frequency dataset.
 The exercise involves: